aZholtikov/zh_espnow/README.md

 There are two branches - for ESP8266 family and for ESP32 family.
 Please use the appropriate one.

+## Features

+1. The maximum size of transmitted data is up to 250 bytes.
+2. Support of any data types.
+3. All nodes are not visible to the network scanner.
+4. Not required a pre-pairings for data transfer.
+5. Broadcast or unicast data transmissions.
+6. Possibility uses WiFi AP or STA modes at the same time with ESP-NOW.
+For details see Attention.

+## Attention

+1. For correct work at ESP-NOW + STA mode your WiFi router must be set on channel 1.

 ## Using

 In an existing project, run the following command to install the component: